 The College expects you to attend all timetabled classes.
 It is in your own interest that you attend all timetabled classes; it will help you achieve successful results.
 Please arrive on time for classes as late arrival causes disruption to other class members and your tutor.

-Please notify your programme administrator, module tutors and personal tutor in advance (by email or phone) if you expect to be absent from timetabled sessions.
+Please notify your module tutors and personal tutor in advance (by email or phone) if you expect to be absent from timetabled sessions.
 You will need to make arrangements to catch up on any work missed during absence.

 Please avoid taking holidays during term-time; this includes the weeks leading up to the end of the academic year.